Yoyokeepcoding/LIN-3046-project/README.md

 ```

 ## Analysis
-Basically, we have three types of annotations: fillers, tag questions and intensifiers.
-Here are the definitions of these three types of annotations.
+Basically, we have three types of annotations: fillers, tag questions, intensifiers and accent.
+Here are the definitions of these four types of annotations.

 **1) Fillers:**